behreajj/AsepriteAddons/commands/README.md

 - `prevTab`: Moves the active sprite to the previous tab.
 Converts the fore- and background colors to RGB.
 If the slice tool is active, switches to the hand tool.

 - `shareChecker`: Shares the background checker preferences for the active sprite across other open sprites.
 Ignores zoom preference.

+## Miscellaneous

+- `brushFromMask`: Creates a brush from a selection.
+If snap to grid is enabled, sets the brush center to top-left; otherwise, uses the selection pivot.
+If a tile map is active, sets the brush alignment.